-If that data is tough to visualize, here’s a breakdown of what 3,000 calories looks like in regular everyday food:
+If that data is tough to visualize, here’s a breakdown of what 3,000 calories looks like in a few non-holiday foods.

 Turkey Day Tips